 Two Minutes With Todd is my effort to very briefly break-down important issues that freelance photographers confront while running their business.
 It was born from many emails and requests I receive for information related to the business issues freelance photographers face regularly.
 From contracts to licensing, terms, fees, negotiating quotes, archive management, workflow, copyright, infringement and more, I will break down topics very briefly to give the viewer insight and direction.
 By no means are these videos meant as comprehensive analysis, but rather as important reminders, refreshers and fundamental insights that you can quickly reference.
 Check it out if you “got two minutes,” a phrase not adhered to literally, but figuratively (they are short videos, though, I promise!)

 For more detailed information on these and other topics, please check out my upcoming Business of Photography Workshop dates where we delve deeply into these same concerns during two full days (15 hours) of instruction.
-In addition, my guidebook, “The Freelance Photographer’s Guide To Success: Business Essentials,“ (Focal Press, June, 2021) offers much more extensive insight into running a freelance photo business and is available where books are sold and directly (best price) by the publisher.
+In addition, my guidebook, “The Freelance Photographer’s Guide To Success: Business Essentials,“ (Focal Press, May, 2021) offers much more extensive insight into running a freelance photo business and is available where books are sold and directly (best price) by the publisher.

 Please follow me at Business of Photography Workshop on Twitter for updates as well.